Dendisreya/M1_Electronic_Circuit_Evaluator/1_Reruirements/Readme.md

 On the app Store, we can find the number of apps that can help :
 * To determine the current in a circuit and evaluate it using voltage and current characteristics.
 * To compute the resistor values using the colour codes.
-* However, this system has combined all of the functions into a single programme, providing you with all of the basic circuit analysis requirements in one common platform.
+However, this system has combined all of the functions into a single programme, providing you with all of the basic circuit analysis requirements in one common platform.

+# 4W's and 1'H
+# Who
+ Electronic engineers, college students and professors who are using electronic circuits.
+# What
+ Many students have difficulty with power calculations , connecting circuits in parallel makes  calculations get more difficult when the circuit includes multiple elements in series or parallel.
+# When
+This project has no end date because it can be utilised by generations for ages until the planet requires electronic technology.
+All device simulations and resistor programming information will be collected in this project.
+# Where
+Schools, colleges, engineering institutes, electronic projects, labs, industries.
+# How
+Because it is an input-output application, the use of this project is quite straightforward.
+The person just types in whatever data they requires; for ex, if the person needs the current in a certain branch of a circuit, the circuit information must be provided, and the outcome will be dependent on all current calculations.